 Inside: Mercury glass, vintage silver, snow, and candles set the stage for this reflective, soft, and elegant silver and white winter tablescape perfect for January or even the holiday season. ➡

 The holidays are over and the house is much quieter.
-There is a (very) brief time that I still like to embrace the beauty of winter and the sparkle of the holidays.
+There is a (very) brief time in the new year that I still like to embrace the beauty of winter and the sparkle of the holidays.

 This post contains Amazon and other affiliate links for your convenience.
 As an Amazon Associate I earn from qualifying purchases.
 If you purchase something through any link, I may receive a small commission, at no extra charge to you.
 I only recommend products that I love or would purchase for myself.
 See my full disclosure here.

-They have a timer so I set them to come on every evening…it’s so calming to walk through and see them glowing every night!
+They have a timer so I set them to come on every evening.
+It’s so calming to walk through and see them glowing every night.